zaafar/ClickableTransparentOverlay/README.md

 # Clickable Transparent Overlay
-A library for creating transparent overlay using Win32 API and ImGui.
+CTO is a library for creating transparent overlay using Win32 API and ImGui.

+# How to Use

+Please see the sample projects ([here](https://github.com/zaafar/ClickableTransparentOverlay/tree/master/Examples)) which demonstrate how to use this library.

 # Nuget